MarcDrexler/3Commas.BotCreator/README.md

 ## Source

-Code will be avilable soon.
+Code will be available soon.
 Only a few days. :-)

 ## Support